kasokz/webgl_project/README.md

 ## Demo
 Live demo can be seen under: [https://webgl.long-bui.de](https://webgl.long-bui.de).

-Since I used Git LFS, the .obj assets cannot be loaded unfortunately, since only the LFS indices are returned.

 ## User Interface
 The user interface was mostly optional and was built using [Svelte](svelte.dev), which I really enjoy both for its concepts and performance.